thilanka/hangoutsbot/hangupsbot/plugins/iitc/README.md

     openssl req -new -x509 -days 365 -nodes -keyout localhost.pem -out localhost.pem

-Enable the iitc plugin in your bot configuration.
+Enable the iitc plugin in your Hangoutsbot configuration.

-Enable the generic sink in your bot config.json configuration,
+Enable the generic sink in your Hangoutsbot config.json configuration and add

     "jsonrpc": [
       {